 Public Hours: 8 a.m.– 4:30 p.m.
 Monday through Friday (except federal holidays)

 For building service calls or more information, refer to the contact above.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking & Public Transportation

 Among various public parking options is a public parking lot on the south side of the building.
 Amtrak and bus stations are located nearby.
 See local transit info at Jackson County Mass Transit District [nongovernment site].

 The building has one available conference room with capacity of 10-15 people.
 For reservations contact the property manager listed at top right.

 The building houses offices for the Drug Enforcement Administration, Federal Aviation Administration, SSA, and U.S. Senator Richard Durbin.
-In the building's most recent (2015) Tenant Satisfaction Survey, 66% rated the building and GSA services a four or five on a five-point scale.

 The building's recently completed Recovery Act project involved replacing the existing sloped roof – originally designed as a solar demonstration project – with modern photovoltaic panels.
 Surplus energy produced by the panels is sold to the local utility company.
 A project to upgrade the building's Energy Management System and maximize energy use was completed in 2014.

 History & Architecture

 The three-story Simon Federal Building is made of reinforced concrete and consists of three modules interconnected by a multi-level ramped corridor system in lieu of an elevator.